Mental status examination: Insight

 The person's understanding of his or her mental illness is evaluated by exploring his or her explanatory account of the problem, and understanding of the treatment options.
 In this context, insight can be said to have three components: recognition that one has a mental illness, compliance with treatment, and the ability to re-label unusual mental events (such as delusions and hallucinations) as pathological.
 As insight is on a continuum, the clinician should not describe it as simply present or absent, but should report the patient's explanatory account descriptively.

 Impaired insight is characteristic of psychosis and dementia, and is an important consideration in treatment planning and in assessing the capacity to consent to treatment.
+Anosognosia is the clinical term for the condition in which the patient is unaware of their neurological deficit or psychiatric condition.

 Judgment

 Judgment refers to the patient's capacity to make sound, reasoned and responsible decisions.
-One should frame judgement to the functions or domains that are normal vs impaired.
-(I.e. poor judgement is isolated to petty theft, able to function in relationships, work, academics.)
+One should frame judgement to the functions or domains that are normal versus impaired (e.g., poor judgement is isolated to petty theft, able to function in relationships, work, academics).

 Traditionally, the MSE included the use of standard hypothetical questions such as "what would you do if you found a stamped, addressed envelope lying in the street?"; however contemporary practice is to inquire about how the patient has responded or would respond to real-life challenges and contingencies.
 Assessment would take into account the individual's executive system capacity in terms of impulsiveness, social cognition, self-awareness and planning ability.

 Impaired judgment is not specific to any diagnosis but may be a prominent feature of disorders affecting the frontal lobe of the brain.
 If a person's judgment is impaired due to mental illness, there might be implications for the person's safety or the safety of others.